Skip to main content.

 Courtney Marsh, MD, MPH

-As a reproductive endocrinologist and chair of the Fertility Outreach Core, I am excited to improve the wellness and fertility of women in the metro Kansas City area.
-We are focusing on miscarriage which is a devastating aspect of infertility.
-Medically, we do not fully understand miscarriages and emotionally, the process can be very painful.
+As a reproductive endocrinologist and chair of the Fertility Outreach Core, I am excited to improve the wellness and fertility of women in the Kansas City metro area.
+We are focusing on miscarriage, which is a devastating aspect of infertility.
+Medically, we do not fully understand miscarriages, and emotionally, the process can be very painful.
 We hope to support women, couples, and families who have experienced a miscarriage.
-We also aim to educate medical professionals regarding this process.
-Please visit the website regularly as we will keep updating with future directions!
+We also aim to educate medical professionals about this process.
+Please visit the website regularly for updates on future directions!

 Stakeholders Meetings for Fertility Outreach Core